MARIJUANA WORKPLACE TRAINING FOR EMPLOYEES

-- This legislation would include a proposed new Smoke-Free Ontario Act, 2017, which, if passed, would provide clarity on where medical cannabis can be smoked or vaped.
+- Government legislation provides clarity on where cannabis can be smoked or vaped.

-- The new Smoke-Free Ontario Act would also address vaping and the use of e-cigarettes to better protect people from second-hand smoke.
+- The new Smoke-Free Ontario Act addresses vaping and the use of e-cigarettes to better protect people from second-hand smoke.

 - Ontario’s tough new measures to protect road safety would be in addition to penalties for impaired driving convictions under the Criminal Code of Canada.